SPONSORED CONTENT

 Their business made almost $500,000 in revenue last year.
 To date, HighSpark has also developed close to 300 presentations for its myriad clients.
 Recently, both Mr Cheng and Ms Koh were even invited to train and advise speakers at the TEDxSingapore conference.

-Among HighSpark's many crowning achievements was their being asked to train the speakers at the TEDxSingapore conference.
+One of HighSpark's greatest accomplishments was being asked to train the speakers at the TEDxSingapore conference.
 PHOTO: HIGHSPARK

 But these achievements are not the most satisfying part of the business.
 Rather, it is the feeling of having come full circle.